 - Forfeit counts as a 0-4 loss result

 - Referees may stop posting the score on the scoreboard after a 10 goal differential.
-The real score will be scored in standings for purposes of goal differential and standings.
+Scores will be reported with a maximum of +10 goal differential for the winning team.

 - To establish placement in the playoffs the following criteria will be used:

 - Goals for

 - Goals against

 - Coin flip

 - Players must be listed on the roster to be eligible for the playoffs.

 - Players who were ejected from the game right before playoffs are NOT eligible for ANY playoff games the following week.